It was the final school period of the day, and to think Nevil had come so close this time!

 Mrs. Gukenstein was an interesting character herself.
 Reaching retirement age and being one of the only females battle-hardened enough to survive it in the school, she herself had to be a little bit…strange.

-As Technical Drawings was a predominantly male subject, it was rumored this old lady had once learned her ‘skills’ while being secretary to the very architect who designed Greengrass High.
-Of course, it was to the great distraction of the draughtsman as their ‘learning sessions’ had been rumored to be quite- intimate- which explains why the poor twit had been so distracted when he so incompetently drew up the plans for entire premises:
+As Technical Drawings was a predominantly male subject, it was rumored this old lady had once learnt her ‘skills’ while being secretary to the very architect who designed Greengrass High.
+Of course, it was to the great distraction of the draughtsman as their ‘learning sessions’ had been rumored to be quite…intimate…which explains why the poor twit had been so distracted when he so incompetently drew up the plans for the entire premises:

-Of course, the teachers themselves were so unfamiliar with the terrain that they could never navigate their way through the building quick enough.
-More often than not, they would unintentionally trap themselves in the web of hosepipe that looped around the classrooms, offices and supply rooms, eventually cutting short from reaching the shed before it burned down.
+Of course, the teachers themselves were so unfamiliar with the terrain that they could never navigate through the building quickly enough.
+More often than not, they would unintentionally trap themselves in the web of hosepipes that looped around the classrooms, offices and supply rooms, eventually cutting short from reaching the shed before it burned down.

 Every few months, these fire damages had been one of the school’s largest expenses and none of the staff had an answer for it.